 Take a bottle filled with iced water, or a can of drink taken from the fridge, and sit down on a chair.
 Place the drink container on the floor and roll the bottle or can under the sole of your foot from heel to toes applying a small amount of pressure.
 The idea is to massage and stretch the base of your foot where the plantar fascia is situated.
 The cold helps reduce any irritation.
 You can do this with or without socks, whichever feels best for you.

 The same movement can also be done with a tennis ball.
-Roll the ball backwards and forwards under your foot to treat foot pain.
+Roll the ball backward and forwards under your foot to treat foot pain.

 Sitting on the floor, loop a folded towel around your foot near the toes.
 Gently pull the toes towards yourself keeping the leg straight out in front.
-The stretch should be felt in the sole, calf and back of ankles (achilles).
+The stretch should be felt in the sole, calf, and back of the ankle (achilles).
 Hold for 15 seconds, then pull a little further to deepen the stretch for a further count of 15.

 This can be done sitting up in bed to get you walking in the morning after sleep.
 Do the movement slowly to avoid damaging the muscles and ligaments.
 You can do this with or without training shoes on.